RosettaCommons/documentation/coupled-moves.md

 # Overview

 **Coupled Moves** is a flexible backbone design method meant to be used for designing small-molecule binding sites, protein-protein interfaces, and protein-peptide binding sites.
 It handles ligands and waters.
-It was originally developed for designing enzyme active sites, and continues to be used by DSM for this purpose.
-CoupledMoves is also a primary flexible backbone design method employed by Cyrus.
+It was originally developed for designing enzyme active sites.
+CoupledMoves is one of the primary flexible backbone design methods employed by Cyrus.

 # Algorithm